 When Texas expanded the Katy Freeway in Houston a few years back, the expectation was that making the massive road even wider would relieve traffic.
 Some $2.8 billion later, the 26-lane interstate laid claim to being the “world’s widest freeway”—but the drivers who commuted along it every day were no better off.
 More lanes simply invited more cars, and by 2014, morning and evening travel times had increased by 30 and 55 percent, respectively, over 2011.
 (Citylab, 2016)

 In trying to predict where road widening makes the best use of public funds, induced demand may actually be preferable to the opposite outcome: Expanding a roadway and having nobody drive on it.
 There are many 6 and 8 lane arterial roads in American cities that have traffic volumes that could easily be accommodated by a 2 lane road.
-These are often streets with flat historic traffic volumes for over 10 years and where no new development is proposed.
-Is this a good use of public funds?
+These are often roads with flat historic traffic volumes over the past 10 years, but which were projected to service a 2-3% traffic growth rate.
+Is maintaining over-engineered streets a good use of public funds?